l4e21/L-Shell/README.md

 Replace the shell with a CL REPL.
 Because I don't want to learn bash.

 ### Installation
-Either run the script with it installed via quicklisp, or run (repl)
+Either run the script with it installed via quicklisp (recommended), or in-package from a CL REPL & run `repl`

 ### Currently Implemented
 - cd